UODA-CSE/.github/profile/README.md

   </a>
 </p>

+### About University of Development Alternative (UODA)

+The University of Development Alternative (UODA) is a private university in Bangladesh.
+It was established in 2007.
+The university is located in the city of Dhaka, the capital of Dhaka Division.
+The university is accredited by the University Grants Commission of Bangladesh (UGC).
+The University of Development Alternative started its journey with the noble mission of creating a new generation of skilled youths, self-reliant, forward looking, vibrant with indomitable energy and self-confidence.

+### Course List

 | #        | Course Title                                  | Course Code    | Credit |
 |----------|-----------------------------------------------|----------------|--------|
 | ***4th YEAR*** |                                               |                |        |